-At The Fulgham Law Firm, we know just how important it is to choose the right criminal attorney to defend you in your case.
+At Fulgham Hampton Criminal Defense Attorneys, we know just how important it is to choose the right criminal attorney to defend you in your case.
 Pick someone who does not really understand the nuances of your particular charge and they might end up missing something vital that could lead to a more positive outcome.
 Work with a lawyer who takes on too many cases and they will not be able to give you the attention you deserve.

 So how do you know that a particular Fort Worth defense attorney is the right one for you?
 It comes down to their track record.

 Why More People in Tarrant County Should Choose Brandon Fulgham to Defend Them against Criminal Charges

 When most people talk about the track record of a Fort Worth criminal lawyer, they are referring to case results.
 In that regard, Brandon Fulgham’s record is exemplary.